Sven and Ebba-Christina Hagberg Prize

 Rickard Sandberg, at the Department of Cell and Molecular Biology, was awarded the prize for his mapping of genome regulation, which has led to new insights on gene activity.
 His new genomic approach is pioneering basic research and has great potential to improve clinical diagnostics.

 2010 - Marie Carlén and Luca Jovine

-Marie Carlén at the Department of Neuroscience is awarded for her application of an ultramodern light-based technique that revolutionises medical science's knowledge of how the brain works and the causes of brain conditions such as schizophrenia.
+Marie Carlén at the Department of Neuroscience, received the prize for her application of an ultramodern light-based technique that revolutionises medical science's knowledge of how the brain works and the causes of brain conditions such as schizophrenia.

 2008 – Jonas Muhr and Kirsty Spalding

-Kirsty Spalding at the Department of Cell and Molecular Biology is awarded for her research into the formation of new brain cells.
+Kirsty Spalding at the Department of Cell and Molecular Biology was awarded for her research into the formation of new brain cells.